GValenti-Rojas/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: We do some research on quantum stuff.
+bio: I like theoretical physics

 interests:
 - Quantum Simulation